Introduction

 A table is usually the best default because it is compact and easy to scan.

-Inside each section, you can still keep the same fields: action, owner, due date, status, and dependency.
+Inside each section, you can still keep the same fields: action, owner, due date, status, dependency.

 A simple meeting action items template you can reuse